cindy-x-li/IntroToProg-Python-Mod07/docs/index.md

 ![Figure 2.3](https://github.com/cindy-x-li/IntroToProg-Python-Mod07/blob/main/docs/images/Fig2-3.png "Figure 2.3")
 #### Figure 2.3

-The code to perform error handling of user inputs for the shopping cart occurs in the def_input_shopping_cart_items function (Figure 2.4/Listing 1).
-For the item name input, two custom exceptions are raised for when the user enters numbers instead of letters and when there is a blank entry (lines 129 to 132).
+The code to perform error handling of user inputs for the shopping cart occurs in the def_input_shopping_cart_items function (Listing 1).
+For the item name input, two custom exceptions are raised for when the user enters numbers instead of letters and when there is a blank entry.
 A custom exception is created for each case, because there is not a specific Python exception type.
 Nonetheless these entries are undesirable and cannot be included in the receipt.
 For the cost input, the input is float type, so when letters are entered instead it would cause a ValueError, a specific Exception type.
 As a result, this error can be handled using the except clause with ValueError, instead of raising a custom Exception.

 ```python
 @staticmethod